BrianBett125/Learning_Log/README.md

 ## 🤝 Contributions

-This is a personal learning project, but contributions, suggestions, and feedback are welcome!
+This is a personal project, but contributions, suggestions, and feedback are welcome!

 Feel free to open an issue or submit a pull request.